 At the same time, the impact of lockdown on many businesses means that getting back to work may not be straightforward.
-“Many organisations will start their journey out of lock down in very different places,” explains Orbis CEO, Guy Other.
-“Businesses will need to think and act differently.”
+“Many organisations will start their journey out of lockdown in very different places,” explains Orbis CEO, Guy Other.
+“Businesses will need to think and act differently”.
 It is likely that insolvency levels will rise, which in turn raises questions around how best to secure and protect vacant property and assets.

 Addressing safety and compliance when getting back to business is therefore a multi-faceted issue.
 To help get to grips with this, Orbis hosted an exclusive ‘Back to Business’ webinar to share the latest thinking around security and compliance.
-Drawing upon our 40 years of expertise in the security & property protection industry, as well as the specialist perspectives of our valued contributors, Guy Other led us in a discussion which considered the implications of moving out of lockdown on the safety of both people and property.
+Drawing upon our 40 years of expertise in the security & property protection industry, as well as the specialist perspectives of our valued contributors, Guy Other led us in a discussion that considered the implications of moving out of lockdown on the safety of both people and property.

 We were joined by Mike Reddington, Chief Executive of the British Security Industry Association, who shared the BSIA perspective on returning to work and suggested actions that ought to be taken to ensure businesses can reopen safely.

 First and foremost, when considering the return to work, Mike encourages businesses to ask – “can [our teams] continue to work remotely?”
 Taking a blended approach between those returning to the workplace and those continuing to work from home could help employers strike a safe balance to help businesses to mitigate risk.